perrinjerome/theia-open/theia-open/README.md

 # Usage

-Start theia server with a token set as environment variable `THEIA_OPEN_EDITOR_TOKEN`.
+Start theia server with a token set as environment variable `THEIA_OPEN_EDITOR_TOKEN`, set to a random string, for example the output of `openssl rand -hex 32` command.
 Client will need the same token to connect.

 Install client:
 ```